 Your help is needed to provide more climbing on Cayman Brac.

-As you know, the only safe material for bolts on Cayman Brac is titanium (see Bolt Safety).
+As you know, the only safe bolts for Cayman Brac are titanium (see Bolt Safety).
 Back in the year 2000 a small group of dedicated climbers developed, paid for, and installed over 500 titanium bolts on the island.
-Now, fourteen years later, these bolts have proven themselves to be impervious to corrosion.
+Fifteen years later in 2015, these bolts have proven themselves to be impervious to corrosion.
 They still look brand new, which is astonishing in a place where every other metal, even stainless, shows obvious corrosion in a few weeks or months.

 After that initial effort, production of titanium bolts was halted due to lack of sales until 2010, when climbers from the Thaitanium Project ThaitaniumProject.com did a lot of work and spent a lot of money to have Ti bolts produced again and invited the Cayman climbers to join forces.

 In the last four years (2011-2014) thirty six routes have been bolted with titanium: ten old routes that had unsafe steel bolts were re-bolted and 26 new routes were put up.
 This expanded the grade range on both ends so that now there are more easy routes and also more hard routes (5.7 to 5.13b).

 So we are asking for your support.
 Donations of any amount are very much appreciated and will be used for the 2015 bolting effort.
 You can make a tax-deductible donation through the American Safe Climbing Association (please write “Cayman Bolts” on your check) or send it directly to me if you choose.
 Thank you.